cactode/cactode.github.io/_posts/2018-01-01-vortexcannon.md

 ![](/img/projects/vortexcannon/17.jpg)

-As is tradition, the electronics were imprisoned in the base.
+As is tradition, the electronics were stuffed in the base.
 A massive 1000W amplifier was recruited to power the subwoofers.
 A Raspberry Pi was stuck in the base to act as the brains.

 ![](/img/projects/vortexcannon/18.jpg)

 ![](/img/projects/vortexcannon/19.jpg)

-After slapping a camera on the cannon body, the cannon could be assembled.
+After adding a camera on the cannon body, the cannon could be assembled.

 ![](/img/projects/vortexcannon/20.jpg)

 ![](/img/projects/vortexcannon/21.jpg)

 The capstan drive also came together here.
 The springs are needed to maintain tension; the cubic friction only works when tension isn't zero!

 OpenCV (with Haar Cascades) was used for face detection.
 A simple PD controller was written to aim the gimbal at any faces it could find.
 Once a face was locked on, the Raspberry Pi could be commanded to send a short pulsing waveform to the subwoofers.